Daryl Hall: Live from Daryl's House

 In July 2018, BMG partnered with Hall and Jonathan Wolfson to secure worldwide rights for Live from Daryl's House and will begin producing new segments beginning that fall, the company announced.
-The agreement includes worldwide rights to the complete run of 82 episodes filmed from 2007–2016, and the company is seeking distribution partners for the new episodes.
+The agreement includes worldwide rights to the complete run of 82 episodes filmed from 2007 to 2016, and the company is seeking distribution partners for the new episodes.

+On November 1, 2023, his TV series (Live from Daryl's House) returned on Hall's YouTube channel with a new episode featuring Squeeze singer/songwriter Glenn Tilbrook.
+The new batch of episodes also featured Blackberry Smoke singer/guitarist Charlie Starr, King Crimson guitarist and Daryl Hall solo album producer Robert Fripp, Lisa Loeb and Howard Jones.

 Personal life

 Hall was married to Bryna Lublin from 1969 to 1972.
 He converted to Lublin's religion, Judaism, in order to marry her.
-He has not actively participated in religion since, but has said that he feels more of a connection to Judaism than to his original affiliation, Methodism.
-While Hall admits to having had a passing interest in the ideas of English occultist, ceremonial magician, artist and writer Aleister Crowley, he does not consider Thelema to be his faith.
+He has not actively participated in religion since that time but he said that he feels more of a connection to Judaism than to his original affiliation, Methodism.
+While Hall admits to having had a passing interest in the ideas of English occultist, ceremonial magician, artist, and writer Aleister Crowley, he does not consider Thelema (Crowley's religion) to be his faith.

-Hall had a nearly 30-year relationship with songwriter Sara Allen (the inspiration for the song "Sara Smile", and a frequent collaborator with Hall & Oates), which ended in 2001 for undisclosed reasons.
-They were never married.
-The two have remained friends, and Allen briefly appears in a May 2016 episode of Live from Daryl's House.

-According to interviews with Hall in the VH1 Behind the Music documentary, the death of Janna Allen, a close musical collaborator and Sara Allen's sister, affected him very deeply.
+Hall had a nearly 30-year relationship with songwriter Sara Allen.
+She was the inspiration for the song "Sara Smile" and a frequent collaborator with Hall & Oates.
+They broke up in 2001 for undisclosed reasons and were never married but have remained friends (Allen briefly appears in a May 2016 episode of Live from Daryl's House).
+According to interviews with Hall and Allen in the VH1 Behind the Music documentary about Hall & Oates, their breakup was partially due to the death of Janna Allen at age 36 from leukemia.
+Janna Allen was a close musical collaborator and Sara Allen's sister.

-Hall had one biological child named Darren with Andrea Zabloski from Duluth, Minnesota.
+Hall has one biological child named Darren with Andrea Zabloski who is from Duluth, Minnesota.
 According to Hall, he and his son are not close.

-Hall was married to Amanda Aspinall, daughter of British gambling mogul John Aspinall, from 2009 to 2015.
-Aspinall had two children from a previous relationship; her daughter March sang backing vocals on songs "Save Me", "Message to Ya" and "Eyes for You" on Hall's 2011 album, Laughing Down Crying.
+Hall was married to Amanda Aspinall, daughter of English gambling mogul John Aspinall, from 2009 to 2015.
+Aspinall had two children from a previous relationship; her daughter March sang backing vocals on songs "Save Me", "Message to Ya", and "Eyes for You" on Hall's 2011 album, Laughing Down Crying.
 Amanda Aspinall died in January 2019.

-At the age of about 60, Hall contracted Lyme disease.
+Hall contracted Lyme disease in 2005.